 You may report side effects to your national health agency.

-- Be sure you know when to start taking this drug.
-If you are not sure when to start taking this drug, talk with your doctor.
+- Be sure you know when your child needs to start taking this drug.
+If you are not sure when, talk with your child’s doctor.

-- After starting this drug, you may need to use a non-hormone type of birth control like condoms to prevent pregnancy for some time.
-Follow what your doctor has told you to do about using a non-hormone type of birth control.
+- After starting this drug, your child may need to use a non-hormone type of birth control like condoms to prevent pregnancy for some time.
+Have your child follow what the doctor has told you about using a non-hormone type of birth control.

-- If you throw up or have diarrhea, this drug may not work as well to prevent pregnancy.
-If this happens within 3 to 4 hours after you take an active tablet, take another tablet.
-If it goes on for more than 1 day, use an extra form of birth control and call your doctor.
-Call your doctor if you throw up or have diarrhea and are not sure what to do.
+- If your child throws up or has diarrhea, this drug may not work as well to prevent pregnancy.
+If this happens within 3 to 4 hours after your child takes an active tablet, give another tablet.
+If it goes on for more than 1 day, your child must use an extra form of birth control and you must call the doctor.
+Call the doctor if your child throws up or has diarrhea and you are not sure what to do.